Davenchy/linux-bot/README.md

 `assistant.add_ability` to load it.

 `Assistant.ability` uses `AssistantAbility.generate_from_function` under
-the hood to generate **AssistantAbility** to generate ability object.
+the hood to generate **AssistantAbility** object.

-`assistant.import_abilities_module` loads all functions from the module then loads all functions with ability object injected into it at once, means that any python code in `abilities.py` like in example will be executed.
+`assistant.import_abilities_module` loads all the functions from the module then uses functions with ability object injected into, means that any python code in `abilities.py` like in example will be executed.